Multiple Sclerosis (MS)

 • Spinal tap (lumbar puncture): A sample of cerebrospinal fluid is removed and analyzed.
 The protein content of the fluid may be higher than normal.
 The concentration of antibodies may be high, and a specific pattern of antibodies (called oligoclonal banding) is detected in most people with multiple sclerosis.

-Other tests can help doctors distinguish multiple sclerosis from disorders that cause similar symptoms, such as AIDS, tropical spastic paraparesis, vasculitis, arthritis of the neck, Guillain-Barré syndrome, hereditary ataxias, lupus, Lyme disease, rupture of a spinal disk, syphilis, and a cyst in the spinal cord (syringomyelia).
-For example, blood tests may be done to rule out Lyme disease, syphilis, AIDS, tropical spastic paraparesis, and lupus, and imaging tests can help rule out arthritis of the neck, rupture of a spinal disk, and syringomyelia.
+Other tests can help doctors distinguish multiple sclerosis from disorders that cause similar symptoms, such as advanced HIV infection, tropical spastic paraparesis, vasculitis, arthritis of the neck, Guillain-Barré syndrome, hereditary ataxias, lupus, Lyme disease, rupture of a spinal disc, syphilis, and a cyst in the spinal cord (syringomyelia).
+For example, blood tests may be done to rule out Lyme disease, syphilis, advanced HIV infection, tropical spastic paraparesis, and lupus, and imaging tests can help rule out arthritis of the neck, rupture of a spinal disk, and syringomyelia.

 Blood tests to measure an antibody specific for neuromyelitis optica spectrum disorder may be done to differentiate that disorder from multiple sclerosis.